Toward a More Flexible Workplace

 Is the American way of working about to become more flexible?

 Yes, say a number of sources I interviewed for PayScale’s May

 feature story on women re-entering the workforce after time off.
 When

 baby boomers retire or shift careers, they’ll leave behind a knowledge

-and skills gap that could partialy be filled by moms heading back to
+and skills gap that could partially be filled by moms heading back to

 work.
-Those moms will want greater flexibilty, experts say, such
+Those moms will want greater flexibility, experts say, such

 as part-time work, flextime and working from home.